chaos-mesh/website/versioned_docs/version-2.8.4/simulate-jvm-application-chaos-in-physical-nodes.md

 - Trigger faults by setting Byteman configuration files
 - Increase JVM pressure

+Chaosd also supports injecting the above faults into common services or their Java clients.
+For example, when a MySQL Java client executes SQL statements of the specified types (`"select"`, `"update"`, `"insert"`, `"replace"`, or `"delete"`), you can use Chaosd to inject latency or throw exceptions into that client.

 This document describes how to use Chaosd to create the above fault types of JVM experiments.

 ## Create experiments using the command-line mode